Narmer Palette: Description

 The Palette is carved in low relief.
-At the top of both sides is an identical royal insignia called a serekh, which is "a composite hieroglyphic symbol standing for the king/crown/state and the state's property."
+At the top of both sides is an identical royal insignia called a serekh, which is "a composite hieroglyphic symbol standing for the king/crown/state and the state's property".
 The serekhs bear the rebus symbols n'r (catfish) and mr (chisel) inside, being the phonetic representation of Narmer's name.
 Both serekhs are flanked by a pair of bovine heads with highly curved horns, thought to represent the cow goddess Bat.
 She was the patron deity of the seventh nome of Upper Egypt, and was also the deification of the cosmos within Egyptian mythology during the pre-dynastic and Old Kingdom periods of Ancient Egyptian history.

 Recto side

-As on the other side, two human-faced bovine heads, thought to represent the patron cow goddess Bat, flank the serekhs.
+Depicted at the top of either side, two human-faced bovine heads, thought to represent the patron cow goddess Bat, flank the serekh of Narmer.
 The goddess Bat is, as she often was, shown in portrait, rather than in profile as is traditional in Egyptian relief carving.
 Hathor, who shared many of Bat's characteristics, is often depicted in a similar manner.
 Some authors suggest that the images represent the vigor of the king as a pair of bulls.